Skip to content

 sudo systemctl restart postgresql-16

-Step 4: Create Database User
+Step 4: Create Database Users and Databases

 Connect as the postgres superuser: